The Story Behind the Survival Strategies of Indian Startups During COVID-19

 Debjani Ghosh, President of NASSCOM, said, “While governments have been working diligently to protect and save human lives, businesses have been hit, and small businesses and start-ups have been the most affected.”

 COVID-19 has developed a challenge for businesses to keep their financial wheels rotating during the pandemic due to less revenue churn and the general uncertainty in the global financial environment.

-During the lockdown, startup entrepreneurs will have to implement a new set of rules and be mindful of the following aspects to alleviate risks and to survive the slowdown caused by the impact of COVID-19.
+During the lockdown, Entrepreneurship and Startup will have to implement a new set of rules and be mindful of the following aspects to alleviate risks and survive the slowdown caused by the impact of COVID-19.

 Below Are Some Influential COVID-19 Survival Tips For Startups

 During this contagion, businesses need to properly evaluate their fixed and variable expenses and the actual revenues.
 This will clarify where a company stands financially and help the entrepreneurs plan in the current flustered market.
 The strategy can be implemented even when the pandemic effect settles down.

 2. Checking the probability of the business model